 MELAGENCE

-High-waisted wide suit trousers.
+High-waisted, wide suit trousers.
 Statement blazers, ideally with oversized shoulders.
 Printed dresses.
-Faux-eather tunics.
-Pronounced shoulders in general – on dresses, blouses etc.
+Faux-leather tunics.
+Pronounced shoulders in general – on dresses, blouses, etc.

 NOB AGENCY

-Streetwear and post-Soviet styles are not going anywhere, which is one of the reasons why our label Red September is performing well: its signature shoulder pattern reminiscent of the Tetra Pak dairy packs w a hit.
+Streetwear and post-Soviet styles are not going anywhere, which is one of the reasons why our label Red September is performing well: its signature shoulder pattern, reminiscent of the Tetra Pak dairy packs, was a hit.

 There is also a demand for ecological and recycled clothing – hence the success of Roma Uvarov Design that uses renewable materials and recycled items, and Atelier Odor that uses fabrics from the 1920s.
 And the interest in agender and unisex clothing is growing.